elceespatial/elceespatial.github.io-lc_rnd/index.md

 - **Dipole Mode Index (DMI)**

 Description: Intensity of the IOD is represented by anomalous SST gradient between the western equatorial Indian Ocean (50E-70E and 10S-10N) and the southeastern equatorial Indian Ocean (90E-110E and 10S-0N).
 This gradient is named as Dipole Mode Index (DMI).
 When the DMI is positive then, the phenomenon is refereed as the positive IOD and when it is negative, it is refereed as negative IOD.
-DMI [https://psl.noaa.gov/gcos_wgsp/Timeseries/DMI/]
+[DMI](https://psl.noaa.gov/gcos_wgsp/Timeseries/DMI/)

 Time Interval: Monthly
 Time Coverage: 1870 to present
 Update Status: Periodically updated

-## Code and Methodolgy
+## Code, Methodolgy, and Results -  [Check out Code and Results Here] (https://github.com/elceespatial/elceespatial.github.io-lc_rnd/notebooks/clim680_FA23_FinalProject_EA_CanESM5_pr_DMI_Analysis.ipynb)
 - Obtain CMIP6 data via Google Cloud
 - Plot precipitation for historical CMIP6 data
+- Calculate DIO Index
 - Calculate Climatology and Anomalies Create a timeseries of global-average precipitation
 - Compare different time periods over precip mm
 - Calculate Composite Indices
-- Calculate DIO Index
 - Compare anomalies and DIO Index
 - Statistical Significance – Pearson’s R

-## Results:
-***What does your analysis show that is scientifically interesting?
-What have you discovered?***

-- Dipole Mode Index
-- Precipitation Anomalies Analysis
-- Composite and Significance Testing

 ## Summary